afishhh/bar/README.md

 }
 ```

-After making your custom block you can, add an #include directive to `config.hh` and add it to the `blocks` array.
+After making your custom block you need to add an #include directive to `config.hh` and add it to the `blocks` array.

 ```cpp
 // ...